kbhedi715881/notes/README.md

 # 2024-03-01
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, it's not just about writing lines of code; it's about writing clean, maintainable, and efficient code that solves the problem at hand elegantly.
 Always strive to reduce complexity by breaking down problems into simpler components, using abstractions, and avoiding unnecessary complications.
 Remember, tomorrow's you (or another developer) will thank you for the simplicity you instill in your code today."

+# 2024-03-02
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, it's crucial to strive for simplicity in design and code.
+Complex systems often lead to more bugs, harder maintenance, and less readability.
+Always aim to write clean, concise code that solves the problem at hand without unnecessary complexity.
+Remember, you're not just writing code for the computer to execute but also for humans to read, understand, and maintain."

+"Also, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on making your code correct first, then optimize when necessary based on data and profiling.
+Don't waste time optimizing parts of the system that don't need it or where the gains are minimal."

+"Lastly, 'Code is read much more often than it is written.' – Robert C. Martin (Uncle Bob).
+Invest in good documentation and clear coding practices as they save a significant amount of time and effort in the long run."